bishtanuj/calci_java/README.md

 It takes the lotery number of user and match that with the lottery number that the machine get through randomization.
 Therefore, it helps in making the conclusion of the game.
 It's fun right! :smile:

 ▶️[Click Me](/Lottery%20Application/lottery.java) to see the program!

+## 3. Rock, Paper and Scissor Application
+_A program written in java_

+### Working of application:
+It is the replica of the game which we used to play earlier in our childhood.
+But it's on a black screen, :sad: right!
+No problem, its the one of the way to learn the programming language with the fun :happy:

+▶️[Click Me](/Rock%2C%20Paper%20and%20Scissor%20Application/rockPaperScissor.java) to see the program!